keystonejs/prisma-day-2021-workshop/README.md

 ✅ A stale session led to the app throwing when voting occured.
 Code fixed by a log.warning and return.

 ✅ Rejigged fetch command because some failure continuations were never been called.
 Tested and working.
-    Yields a clean model for managing the fetch continuations.
+✅ Yields a clean model for managing the fetch continuations.

 ✅ Only throws were in polls and static data fetch.
 Both have been refactored.

+✅ Next builds even when there is no static data, i.e. an empty database.
+Requires precise handling of `any`.

 ## Security audit
 Status: `Preliminary`.